-EPR measurements were performed on a home-built high power (150 W TWT amplifier) Q-band spectrometer (Doll and Jeschke, 2016) in a fully overcoupled home-built pent-loop gap resonator (Tschaggelar et al., 2017) at a temperature of 80 K. Where not otherwise stated, measurements were performed with both $\pi/2$ and π Gaussian pulses of 64 ns.
-For nitroxides additional experiments were performed using rectangular and frequency swept pulses.
+EPR measurements were performed on a home-built high-power (150 W traveling-wave tube amplifier) Q-band spectrometer (Doll and Jeschke, 2016) in a fully overcoupled home-built pent-loop gap resonator (Tschaggelar et al., 2017) at a temperature of 80 K. Where not otherwise stated, measurements were performed with both $\pi/2$ and π Gaussian pulses of 64 ns.
+For nitroxides, additional experiments were performed using rectangular and frequencyswept pulses.
 Rectangular $\pi/2$ and π pulses were both 6 ns in length with no further compensations.
 Hyperbolic secant pulses (asymmetric order 1 and 6) were 128 ns long and were compensated for the experimental resonator profile (Doll et al., 2013).
 Excitation was centred at the spectral maximum in all experiments.
 Shot repetition times under all conditions were chosen to provide > 98% signal recovery in inversion recovery experiments to avoid significant T_1 contributions to relaxation behaviour.
-Field sweeps, 2-pulse (Hahn) decays and inversion recovery were measured with a standard two-step phase cycle.
+Field sweeps, two-pulse (Hahn) decays and inversion recovery were measured with a standard two-step phase cycle.
 SIFTER and derived experiments were recorded with a 16-step phase cycle (Jeschke et al., 2000).
-All experimental data was recorded in transient form and echos integrated over a 128 ns window.

-Data of 2-pulse decays were fitted by a stretched exponential function of the form $A = \exp(-(\frac{t}{\sigma})^{\beta})$.
+All experimental data were recorded in transient form, and echoes were integrated over a 128 ns window.
+Data of twopulse decays were fitted by a stretched exponential function of the form $A = \exp(-(\frac{t}{\tau})^{\beta})$ or by a sum of stretched exponentials (SSEs).

-4 Discussion and Possibilities of Validation
+4 Discussion and possibilities of validation

 In this work we derived analytic equations for the SIFTER signal in frozen glassy solutions of monoradicals and biradicals.
-445 Importantly, in this analysis we obtained the SIFTER signal for monoradicals as a sum of two well defined contributions that can be also independently determined in auxiliary measurements.
-Also for biradicals we determined the dipolar modulated part of the SIFTER signal to consist of two terms, each presented as a product of an intramolecular contribution and an intermolecular contribution.
-Moreover, the analysis suggests that the main signal, which represents the 'classical' intramolecular dipolar 450 evolution signal, has a well defined intermolecular contribution that can be determined by the SIDRE experiment and variable delay Hahn echo experiments.
-This signal (first term in equation (44)) is also expected to have significantly stronger intensity than the other contribution.
-Indeed, the intermolecular dipolar evolution artefacts at the two ends of the SIFTER trace (second term in equation (44)) would be suppressed by the weakness of the intermolecular dipolar coupling (provided that, as usual in pulse EPR, samples with low spin concentrations are used), and, additionally, by the inverted parabolic factor $\tau_1\tau_2$ which is equal to zero on both ends of the SIFTER time trace, i.e. exactly at the points, where the corresponding dipolar evolution 455 factors $F(\tau)$ should otherwise have the highest amplitude.
+Importantly, in this analysis we obtained the SIFTER signal for monoradicals as a sum of two well defined contributions that can be also independently determined in auxiliary measurements.
+Also for biradicals, we determined the dipolar modulated part of the SIFTER signal to consist of two terms, each presented as a product of an intramolecular contribution and an intermolecular contribution.
+Moreover, the analysis suggests that the main signal, which represents the classical intramolecular dipolar evolution signal, has a well defined intermolecular contribution that can be determined by the SIDRE experiment and variable delay Hahn echo experiments.
+This signal (first term in Eq.
+44) is also expected to have significantly stronger intensity than the other contribution.
+Indeed, the intermolecular dipolar evolution artefacts at the two ends of the SIFTER trace (second term in Eq.
+44) would be suppressed by the weakness of the intermolecular dipolar coupling (provided that, as usual in pulse EPR, samples with low spin concentrations are used), and, additionally, by the inverted parabolic factor $\tau_1 \tau_2$ which is equal to zero on both ends of the SIFTER time trace, i.e. exactly at the points where the corresponding dipolar evolution factors $F(\tau)$ should otherwise have the highest amplitude.
 Importantly, this artefact contribution should increase proportionally to the square of the spin concentration.

-Note also, that the relative contributions of the artefact term should not depend on the thermal Boltzmann polarisation of the spins, since this only affects the initial polarization of the spin system, but does not influence any steps in the presented density matrix propagation.
-Thus, intensities of all terms in the final equations would simply scale linearly with the Boltzman polarization, and their ratios would remain unaffected.
+Note also that the relative contributions of the artefact term should not depend on the thermal Boltzmann polarization of the spins, since this only affects the initial polarization of the spin system, but it does not influence any steps in the presented density matrix propagation.
+Thus, intensities of all terms in the final equations would simply scale linearly with the Boltzmann polarization, and their ratios would remain unaffected.